-Under the Data Protection Act 1998, Patients have a right to know who holds personal information about them and to view this information.
+Under the Data Protection Act 2018 and GDPR, patients have a right to know who holds personal information about them and to view this information.

 This person or organisation that holds this information is called the data controller.

 No charge can be levied when responding to a subject access request.

 If patients request information about secondary Care services or services out with your General Practice then they should be referred to the NHS Board Data controller.

 - 002 Procedure For Confidentiality, Security and the Release and Management of Information (1.2 MiB)

 - 012 Procedure For Managing Subject Access Requests Revised Feb 2012 (556.2 KiB)